Online Professionalism Program (OPP)

 Users also have the option to discuss the case studies and share opinions with others through the secure, online discussion boards.

-OPP Courses are developed under and focus on various domains within the SPPP (Supporting Physicians’ Professionalism & Performance) framework.
+Currently, OPP Courses focus on non-clinical domains of practice.
 Previous OPP courses delivered include: Modern Workplace Challenges, Diagnostic Error, End of Life Care and Cultural Responsiveness.
 If you have any suggestions or questions about OPP courses please email email@example.com

 The OPP counts towards Continuing Professional Development (CPD) requirements.
 Find out more about the RACP CPD program and MyCPD